HCL-TECH-SOFTWARE/dx-compose-doc/docs/deploy_dx/manage/cfg_webengine/tune_initial_portal_performance.md

 **Applying the Helm Chart Settings**

-The helm charts for performance are insufficient for a helm update.
+The helm charts (mentioned above) for performance are insufficient for a helm update.
 They must always be applied in concert with the helm chart for other changes.

 So, for example, one might use the following command line for applying the helm chart: